harness/developer-hub/release-notes/security-testing-orchestration.md

 This update to the SonarQube runner includes the following fixed issues:

-- Fixed an issue where the Sonarqube step would ignore additional path segments in the domain name.
+- Fixed an issue where the SonarQube step would ignore additional path segments in the domain name.
 If the domain was set to `https://mysonar.com/sonar`, for example, the SonarQube step would ignore the full path and try to communicate with `https://mysonar.com`.
 (STO-6442)

-- Fixed an issue where the Sonarqube step could not override some SonarQube scan CLI parameters specified in the **Additional CLI arguments** field.
+- Fixed an issue where the SonarQube step could not override some SonarQube scan CLI parameters specified in the **Additional CLI arguments** field.
 (STO-6443)

 ## Previous releases